-Lloris was a deadline day acquisition from Lyon in a deal that could rise to 12 million pounds but Friedel has kept his place in the Spurs starting lineup with a string of impressive displays.
+Lloris was a deadline day acquisition from Lyon in a deal that could rise to £12 million but Friedel has kept his place in the Spurs starting line-up with a string of impressive displays.

-Manager Andre Villas-Boas publicly stated his intention to stick with the American as his first-choice goalkeeper, a claim that didn’t resonate too well with French national team manager, Didier Deschamps.
+Manager Andre Villas-Boas publicly stated his intention to stick with the American as his first-choice goalkeeper, a claim that didn’t go down too well with French national team manager, Didier Deschamps.

 But Friedel has no issue with the raft of competition for one spot at the club, with Heurelho Gomes and Carlo Cudicini also waiting in line.

 "Hugo has come in and is a really nice person," Friedel told talkSPORT.